-And when you begin to talk about next steps like moving in together, getting married, or combining financial obligations, finding out that your partner isn’t on the same page as you, credit-wise, can seem like a shock.
+When you’re just starting to date someone, talking money can feel taboo.
+And when you begin to talk about next steps like moving in together, getting married or combining financial obligations, finding out that your partner isn’t on the same page as you, credit-wise, can seem like a shock.

+The good news: Being open to talking money, even when it's difficult, is a sign that you are connected and able to work through problems.
 “If someone is willing to talk about their financial vulnerabilities, it can actually be a sign that they trust you,” notes dating coach Cynthia D’Amour.

 Obviously, it’s a fantasy question, so you shouldn’t read too much into their answers, but talking about what you would do with a windfall is a good way to introduce the topic of money without putting too much pressure on either of you to talk about your actual cash.